 NOTE 3: ML training capabilities may include interaction with other parties to collect and format the data required for ML model training.

 ML training function: a function with ML training capabilities; it is also referred to as MLT function.

-AI/ML inference function: a function that employs an ML model and/or AI decision entity to conduct inference.
+AI/ML inference function: a function that employs an ML model to conduct inference.